ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 We mentioned in part I of the book already, that we usually put a space on both sides of an operator when we use it in an infix notation between two operands, but this is only a convention to improve the readability of the source code.
-We also mentioned that in Nim spaces can in some cases change the interpretation of expression: Nim follows the traditional notations of handwritten text, e.g [a + -b]{.code} is very different from [a+-b]{.code}.
+We also mentioned that in Nim spaces can in some cases change the interpretation of expression: Nim follows the traditional notations of handwritten text, e.g `a + -b` is very different from `a+-b`.
 We will discuss these notations in later sections of the book in more detail.

-With the above constant declaration, we can use the symbol [Pi]{.var} in our program's source code and don't have to remember or retype the exact sequence of digits.
-Using named constants like our [Pi]{.var} above makes it easy to modify the value --- if we notice that we need more precision, we can look up the exact value of [Pi]{.italic} and change the constant declaration at one place in our source code, we don't have to search for the digit sequence [3.14]{.lit} in all our source code files.
+With the above constant declaration, we can use the symbol `Pi` in our program's source code and don't have to remember or retype the exact sequence of digits.
+Using named constants like our `Pi` above makes it easy to modify the value --- if we notice that we need more precision, we can look up the exact value of `Pi` and change the constant declaration at one place in our source code, we don't have to search for the digit sequence `3.14` in all our source code files.

-For numeric constants like our [Pi]{.var} value the compiler will do a substitution in the source code when the program is compiled, so where we write the symbol [Pi]{.var} the actual numeric value is used.
+For numeric constants like our `Pi` value the compiler will do a substitution in the source code when the program is compiled, so where we write the symbol `Pi` the actual numeric value is used.

 For constant declarations, it must be possible to determine its value at compile time.
 Expressions assigned to constants can contain simple operations like basic math, but some functions calls may be not allowed.

 Variable declarations are more complicated, as we ask the compiler to reserve a named storage location for us: